quantommy/quantommy/README.md

 # David Tommy

-> Data Scientist passionate about combining AI with biomedical solutions
+> Data Scientist I can do everything from maths to politics

 ## 💻 Tech Stack